 In 1092, William II began a program of building castles along the Scottish border.
 Due to these castles, William believed that he had the upper hand against Malcolm III.
 The English king began attempting to provoke Malcolm into conducting another raid.
 He started ignoring the conditions of the 1091 peace treaty, which angered the Scottish king.

 By November 1093, the tension between both men came to a head.
-Fed up with William II, Malcolm III raised an army and launched a raid.
+Fed up with William II, Malcolm III of Scotland raised an army and launched a raid.
 In Northumbria, the Scottish army was slowed by mud caused by rainy weather.
 The English were able to easily outflank the struggling Scots.
 Because of this, Malcolm was ambushed on November 13.
 The king died during the battle, and his army hastily retreated back to Scotland.

 Shortly after Malcolm III’s death, his heir, Edward, died.
 He had sustained injuries from fighting alongside his father.
 Malcolm’s wife would also die shortly after her husband.
 Despite these deaths, the Scottish royal family persevered.
 Malcolm left four sons, each of whom would succeed their father as king.
 The king’s descendants, the house of Dunkeld, would rule Scotland until 1286.